IzhamHamadi/IzhamHamadi.github.io/index.md

       </div>
     </div>
   <br>
-  Whether it was to recommend a platform to create system or a programming problem, various people reached out for help
+  Experienced with passing down knowledge to peers in a cohesive and easy to digest form
   </div>

 </div>